 Delegates at the Fertility Show 2017 at London Olympia have wholeheartedly called for reform of the UK’s fertility law and for greater international cooperation on fertility and surrogacy between countries.

-The survey was conducted by specialist family law firm Howard Kennedy exhibiting at the Fertility Show 2017 on Saturday 4 November.
+The survey was conducted by specialist family law firm Howard Kennedy exhibiting at the Fertility Show 2017 on Saturday 4 and Sunday 5 November.

 Lois Langton, a Partner and Head of Family Law at Howard Kennedy, said:

 The UK fertility and surrogacy laws are a mess and consistently fail to keep up with social realities.
 They drive costs up, lead to confusion and legal complications that could easily be avoided.

 “It is particularly worrying that 42% of those people we asked do not know who the legal parent of a child born via fertility treatment, whether through a licensed clinic or otherwise, would be, and that can cause real problems for the child, the birth mother, her partner (if she has one) and the intended parent(s).
 Reform is most definitely needed to address our out of date laws which are simply not fit for purpose.”